dasjo02/layer7-policy-snippets/README.md

 <tr>
 <td><a href="https://github.com/dasjo02/layer7-policy-snippets/blob/master/Gateway Service Stats (Formatted).xml">Gateway Service Stats (Formatted)</a></td>
- <td>Uses the tactical Gateway Metrics assertion to produce a list of total service successes, violations and failures.</td>
+ <td>Uses the Gateway Metrics tactical assertion to retrieve a list of service stats over a 7 day period.
+Returns a list of successful attempts, failures and policy violations.
+Using this data you can determine the most actively used/least used services</td>
  <td>It is required that you obtain and install the Gateway Metrics assertion before using this policy.
 The timeframe for the stats defaults to 7 days but is configurable.<br><br>
   This produces a formatted HTML page using a CSS grid.
  </td>